wreedpalmer/modeling-stock-returns/README.md

 # modeling-stock-returns

 - **This is a recent project that demonstrates my technical and quantitative research skills.**
-- In the Jupyter Notebook `model_volatility.ipynb` I process market and finacial data, and model stock returns.
+- The Jupyter Notebook `model_volatility.ipynb` processes market and finacial data, and models stock returns.

 ## Data description